layer1guru/layer1run/docs/source/index.rst

 Introduction
 ============

-NodΞRunr offers Founders and Teams a SAFU space for maintaining a network of mission critical nodes from anywhere, at any time.
+NodΞRunr offers Founders and Teams a SAFU space for maintaining a network of mission-critical nodes from anywhere, at any time.

 **It’s fast, beautiful, and completely FREE!**